gyansu75/CODSOFT/IRIS.md

-readme_content = """# Iris Flower Species Classification
+# Iris Flower Species Classification
-*A Machine Learning project developed as part of a Data Science Internship.*

 ## 📌 Project Overview
 This project focuses on the classic Iris classification problem, a fundamental task in supervised machine learning.
 The goal is to build a model that can accurately predict the species of an Iris flower based on its morphological measurements (sepal and petal dimensions).

 ## 📊 Dataset Description
-The [Iris Dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) contains 150 records under 5 attributes:
+The Iris Dataset contains 150 records under 5 attributes:
 - **Sepal Length** (cm)
 - **Sepal Width** (cm)
 - **Petal Length** (cm)